 Saint Croix State Park

-Saint Croix State Park, located near Hinckley in northeastern Minnesota, is the state’s largest state park.
+Saint Croix State Park (DNR website), located near Hinckley in northeastern Minnesota, is the state’s largest state park.
 Park activities focus on the St. Croix and Kettle Rivers with scenic trails for hiking, horseback riding, biking, and snowmobiling and great options for water sports.
 Despite a major timber blow-down in 2011, the park is largely heavily wooded — it’s absolutely lovely in fall.

 Saint Croix Islands State Recreation Area

 This one is a bit of a mystery.
 Saint Croix Islands seems to be a designated state park, but the property seems to be managed by the National Park Service as part of the Saint Croix National Scenic Riverway.
-Apparently their used to be camp sites for boaters at this location, but it’s unclear to me whether these still exist.
+Apparently there used to be campsites for boaters at this location, but it’s unclear to me whether these still exist.

 Wild River State Park

-Wild River State Park, located along the St Croix River north of the Minneapolis/St. Paul metro area near Center City, is a wonderful place to explore the river and surrounding woodlands.
+Wild River State Park (DNR website), located along the Saint Croix River north of the Minneapolis/St. Paul metro area near Center City, is a wonderful place to explore the river and surrounding woodlands.

 While the park is lovely year-round, it is a fabulous place to enjoy spring wildflowers and fall colors.